Kawaeee/AutoDocSS/README.md

 # AutoDocSS
-A Python tool for automating Google Doc screenshot capture, page by page, using Selenium and PyAutoGUI
+A Python tool for automating Google Doc screenshot capture, page by page, using Selenium.

 ### Getting Started